Inside Digital: What are the future implications of AI language models?

 What’s the story behind this?
 The question is whether artificial intelligence will soon be able to produce perfect online texts, such as blog posts or social media posts, with the highest possible conversion probability, as if produced on an assembly line.
 And AI could thus replace creative work with numbers and calculations.

-What is the disruptive potential of AI text generators and language models like GPT-3?
+What is the disruptive potential of AI text generators and language models like Chat GPT-3?

 GPT-3 is a language model developed by the American organisation OpenAI and is considered a breakthrough in this technology.
 The autoregressive language model GPT-3 stands for Generative Pre-trained Transformer 3.
 It is a software equipped with artificial intelligence or a kind of artificial neural network in which information is processed mathematically.
 Huge volumes of training data (and more every day) combine with machine learning to produce human-like texts.